Tang I-Fang: Education and career

 From 1960 to 1963, Tang was chief of the United Nations Industrial Study and Advisory Group for Asia and the Far East (ECAFE) which assisted in designing and implementing industrialization programs for developing countries.
 Tang led the ECAFE industrial missions to India, the Philippines, Taiwan, Thailand and Myanmar.
-From 1963 to 1967, he became a consultant for the United National Development Program (UNDP) and was chief consultant for the United Nations Industrial Conference for Asia (1963-1972).
+From 1963 to 1967, he became a consultant for the United Nations Development Programme (UNDP) and was chief consultant for the United Nations Industrial Conference for Asia (1963-1972).

 In the early 1960s, Tang I-Fang was a member of the UNDP Mission which played a key role in spearheading Singapore's economic development programs.
 He was chairman of the Economic Development Board of Singapore (EDB) from 1968 to 1972 and served as chairman of the Jurong Town Corporation (JTC) which authorized the development of industrial parks and the industrial port in Singapore from 1979 to 1986.
 Tang continued as a leading member of the EDB, serving as deputy chairman and chairman of the executive committee of EDB until 1986.
 In 1985, Tang was appointed chairman of Sub-Committee on Service Sector, Economic Committee by the Singapore government.
 In recognition of the critical role he played in furthering these development programs, the largest Singapore-based, Chinese language newspaper, Lian He Zao Bao, described Tang I-Fang as a "major contributor to Singapore's industrialization".
 [2] In 1972, the Singapore Government awarded him the Distinguished Public Services Award.
 For his contribution to the economic development of developing countries, he was awarded the Distinguished Services Award by the American-Chinese Institute of Engineers, New York, (1978) and in 1989, Tang was voted Singapore Businessman of the Year.

 In 1978, Tang I-Fang was appointed director and subsequently served as chairman of WBL Corporation Limited (formerly Wearnes) from 1983 until his retirement in May 2006.
 Under Tang's direction, WBL was successfully transformed from a local automotive distributor into a high-tech and diversified multinational group.
 He was described as a "visionary strategist, charismatic leader, trouble shooter and corporate treasure."
 In its 1989 centennial edition, the Wall Street Journal listed 66 companies worldwide, including WBL, as the "select few poised to lead business into the 1990s".
 WBL was the only company in this list from the Southeast Asian region.
 Commenting on Tang's corporate development strategy, the Wall Street Journal's citation read: "WBL is among those that could make our world different tomorrow. ... that will lead advances in technology, find new ways to make and market products and services and elevate the science of management to an art".